silverstripe/doc.silverstripe.org/README.md

 ## Authoring

 You can make changes directly to the source markdown files and get live updates in the development server without having to rebuild the app or even refresh the browser.
-The clones of the `silverstripe/framework` repositories are in the `.cache/gatsby-source-git` folder in the root of this project.
+The clones of the `silverstripe/developer-docs` repositories are in the `.cache/gatsby-source-git` folder in the root of this project.
 There are subfolders for `3/` and `4/`, respective to their branch names.
-You can edit the files in `docs/en` from there.
+You can edit the files in `en` from there.

 Just don't forget to merge your changes upstream once you're done.
 Building the gatsby app will not preserve your content changes, since the remote repositories are the source of truth.